 Preliminary studies indicate that Reishi mushroom may decrease anxiety and depression as well as improve the quality of life in people suffering from certain medical conditions.
 Early research suggests that the polysaccharides and triterpenoid compounds are responsible for its stress-lowering capacity.
 (1,2)

-Reishi mushroom works to combat stress and anxiety in our lives in a number of ways:
+Reishi mushroom for anxietyand stress is perfect becasue it works in our lives in a number of ways: